vkum29/pov/react/redux.md

 # <a href='./../readme.md'>POV</a> > <a href='./readme.md'>React</a> > REDUX

 REDUX is another pattern to create application using React.

-Redux uses immutable js to provide non modified state.
+Redux uses immutable javascript to provide non modified state.
 Idea is never to modify existing state but to always create new state representing current form.
 This becomes more fruitful in application where one needs to quickly switch between various state of application.

 * It's a commonly used guideline for React.